-- As weather permits, open windows in any room that you are using, including the bathroom (curtain will block the view).
+- As weather permits, we will open windows in any room that we are using, including the bathroom (curtain will block the view).
 Turn on the overhead fan in Meeting room.
 Keep windows open for at least 20 minutes after use, to replace air flow.
 But please remember to close windows when you leave.

 - To schedule an event, even a small group meeting, be sure to check the Meetinghouse calendar at www.portlandfriendsmeeting.org, and contact Jennifer Frick at email@example.com.

 - Families or groups seeking to hold memorial services and similar large events will be asked to follow these Guidelines.